harlan-zw/nuxt-schema-org/docs/content/1.guide/recipes/how-to.md

 title: How To
 ---

-# Setting up Schema.org for a How To Page in Vue
+#  Schema.org for a How To Page

 ::alert{type="warning"}
 🔨 Documentation in progress